MS Sea Witch: Post war

 Sea Witch was returned to the Maritime Commission 24 June 1946 and laid-up at James River Reserve Fleet having made her last voyage into the port of New York.
-Sea Witch was sold from the reserve fleet to Dichmann, Wright & Pugh, Inc. on 25 April 1947 and that resold the ship to Caribbean Land & Shipping Corporation on 8 May 1947 at Hoboken, New Jersey.
+Sea Witch was sold from the reserve fleet to Dichmann, Wright & Pugh, Inc. on 25 April 1947 and then resold to Caribbean Land & Shipping Corporation on 8 May 1947 at Hoboken, New Jersey.

 The ship eventually was sold to the Swedish company Rederi AB Pulp and renamed Axel Salen sailing under the Swedish flag.
+In 1950 the two main engines and two auxiliary engines were completely overhauled in San Francisco by West Winds, Inc. which had acquired the facilities of General Engineering and Dry Dock Corporation.
+All pistons were pulled, completely refurbished with parts replaced if necessary.
+The port engine required a new block.

 In 1951 the ship was sold and renamed Bastasen and again the same year renamed' Warszawa.